 What is Remote Work?

 It seems simple enough.
-Remote work would appear to signify work done outside of an office.
+As described in our Remote Work Article, Remote Work would appear to signify work done outside of an office.
 But there are so many different terms floating around regarding work flexibility that it’s important to know what each means.
 There are many names given remote workers: teleworker, iPro, telecommuter, distance worker, homeworker, freelancer, and outworker.
 There are also many forms of remote work: Full time, Part time, Job sharing, Gig work, Contract work, Consulting, Road Warrior.
 What all this means is that “work” is changing due to technology, education, mobility, security, and the age of the workforce.
 Ultimately, what your company’s definition of remote work is will depend largely on your own practices and policies.

 Remote Work Successes